-- 1. HR to work closely with line managers to ensure that training, development, and job opportunities are marketed in the most effective way and in the most appropriate media - 2.
-Relationships are developed with schools, colleges, and universities to market career opportunities at the council and encourage internships - 3.
+- 1. HR to work closely with line managers to ensure that job opportunities are marketed in the most effective way and in the most appropriate media - 2.
+Relationships are developed with schools, colleges and universities to market career opportunities at the council and encourage internships - 3.
 A package of flexible benefits is developed that is sufficiently attractive within the marketplace - 4.
 Pay is kept under regular review to be competitive particularly within areas of skills shortages - 5.
-The financial and non-financial benefits package is kept under regular review
+The financial and non-financial benefits package is kept under regular review - 6.
+Training and development opportunities are effectively marketed